allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 Ubuntu:

-    apt-get install python3 python3-dev python3-setuptools python3-pip
+    apt-get install python3 python3-dev python3-venv python3-setuptools python3-pip

 CentOS:

-    yum install python36u python36u-devel python36u-setuptools python36u-pip bzip2-devel
+    yum install python36u python36u-devel python36u-setuptools python36u-pip

 ### Database

 It's recommended to use a database service instead of sqlite.
 Many options are available, but this guide will use MariaDB.
-Ensure it's installed on your server before proceeding.
-It can be installed with:

 Ubuntu: